rrrene/elixir-style-guide/README.md

   # preferred way
   Helper.format({1, true, 2}, :my_atom)

-  # also okay - choose a style and use it consistently
+  # also okay - carefully choose a style and use it consistently
   Helper.format( { 1, true, 2 }, :my_atom )
   ```